2022 East Renfrewshire Council election: Aftermath

 After this election, a minority coalition was formed with the five Labour councillors and the two Independent councillors, David Macdonald and Danny Devlin.
 The SNP accused Labour of a 'backroom deal' with the Conservatives.

 On 4 July 2022, Macdonald left the coalition, and the council's administration.
 Responding to a query on social media, he said: "The agreement I reached with the Labour group leader for my support to install a minority Labour, Independent administration was not going to be delivered.
 I lost trust and confidence and for that reason I could not, in good faith, continue."

+In April 2024, SNP councillor Annette Ireland resigned from the SNP group and became an Independent.

+Barrhead, Liboside and Uplawmoor by-election

+In June 2025, Labour councillor for Barrhead, Liboside and Uplawmoor, Betty Wood Cunningham, died.
+A by-election was held on 21 August 2025 and was won by Labour candidate Julie Ann Costello McHale.